BullFrog13/Nanoleaf-Client/README.md

 ### Set Brightness

-targetBrightness must be from 0 to 100 time is a brightness transfer duration
+targetBrightness must be from 0 to 100 time is a brightness transition time

 ```c#
 await nanoleaf.SetBrightnessAsync(targetBrightness: 100, time: 1000);